Law of the European Union: Public regulation

 A major part of EU law, and most of the EU's budget, concerns public regulation of enterprise and public services.
-A basic norm of the Treaty on the Functioning of the EU, in article 345, is that the "Treaties shall in no way prejudice the rules in Member States governing the system of property ownership", meaning the EU remains neutral between private or public ownership, but that it can require common minimum standards.
+A basic norm of the Treaty on the Functioning of the EU, in article 345, is that the "Treaties shall in no way prejudice the rules in Member States governing the system of property ownership", meaning the EU remains neutral between private or public ownership, but that it can require common standards.
 In the cases of education and health, member states generally organise public services and the EU requires free movement.
 There is a unified European Central Bank that funds private banks, and adopts a common monetary policy for price stability, employment and sustainability.
 The EU's policies on energy, agriculture and forestry, transport and buildings are crucial to end climate damage and shift completely to clean energy that does not heat the planet.
-Of these, 33% of the entire EU budget is spent on agricultural subsidies to farmers.
+Among these, 33% of the entire EU budget is spent on agricultural subsidies to farm corporations and owners.
 The EU also has an increasing number of policies to raise standards for communications, the internet, data protection, and online media.
 It has limited involvement in the military and security, but a Common Foreign and Security Policy.